aa755/decoding-human-body/_posts/2020-04-01-biomarkers-and-causality.markdown

 2. High glucose level is still believed to be the cause of many diabetic complications like increased clotting, eye damage, [weakened immune system](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130533).
 Even if it is causal for those outcomes, it is likely NOT the root cause.
 Attacking it by insulin instead of the root cause (no place to store excess energy) only makes it worse in the long run: it is well known that insulin therapy gradually makes the patient worse (needing more and more insulin dosage to keep the same glucose level followed by tragic complications).
 This is probably because insulin does not create new fat cells: it forces glucose into existing fat cells thereby eventually damaging them and making them even more resistant to insulin.

-# Example 2: LDL/HDL in heart disease
+# Case 2: LDL/HDL in heart disease

 LDL has a similar decades-long story in the context of heart disease.
 The above two mistakes also happened in this setting.
 However, the main goal of this example is to illustrate the third fundamental problem with biomarkers, as mentioned in the beginning: 3) in some cases, there seems to be no good scientific technique for ascertaining whether a biomarker is causal.
 For several months of my life, the only question I cared about was: does LDL cause heart disease.
 After scouring the literature and thinking about it day and night, my unfortunate conclusion is that there is no good technique in the playbook of modern medicine to find an answer.
 Let us look at the types of evidence presented by those who claim LDL is (not) causal in heart disease --including Randomized Controlled Trials (RCTs) -- and why each of them is significantly unreliable.